PGY1 Pharmacy Residency – Aurora Health Care Metro, Inc. Milwaukee, WI

 - Clinical teaching: Pharmacy students, teaching certificate option

-- Critical care: Medication use evaluation, Pharmacy & Therapeutic Committee, drug information, development of clinical policies and procedures, drug policy, medication safety and investigational drug protocols
+- Drug-use policy: Medication use evaluation, Pharmacy & Therapeutic Committee, drug information, development of clinical policies and procedures, drug policy, medication safety and investigational drug protocols

-- Medicine: General/internal medicine, medicine teaching service, geriatrics, Parkinson disease, cardiac medicine, surgical medicine and inpatient psychiatry services
+- Medicine: General/internal medicine, medicine teaching service, geriatrics, Parkinson’s disease, cardiac medicine, surgical medicine and inpatient psychiatry services

 - Oncology: Stem-cell transplant, immunotherapy, and inpatient and outpatient oncology services